-This large, fenced playground near Penrith opened in October 2016.
-Livvi’s Place at Jordan Springs is a state-of-the-art play space with several interactive spaces, including a large water play area with 6 water jets.
-Plus, there’s a sandpit, trampolines, swings, a range of play equipment, a performance stage and picnic areas.
+This large, fenced playground near Penrith opened in 2016.
+Livvi’s Place at Jordan Springs has several interactive spaces, including a water play area with 6 water jets.
+But it’s not your average water play area – kids need to work/ play for the water to come out!
+There’s also a sandpit, trampolines, swings, performance stage and picnic areas.

 - Address: 1 Discovery Way, Jordan Springs

-The newest water playground on the list and one of only three that are within a fenced playground – yay!
+This is one of only three water playgrounds that is within a fenced playground – yay!
 The playground is smaller than Livvi’s Place the Hills but has lovely views of the Hawkesbury River, natural shade and is short drive from Windsor cafes and shops, plus Anderson Farm and Australiana Pioneer Village.

 - Address: George Street, Windsor